jaypipes/gdt/README.md

 * When a book is created via a call to `POST /books`, we are able to get book information from the link returned in the HTTP response's `Location` header
 * The newly-created book's author name should be set to a known value
 * The newly-created book's ID field is a valid UUID
-* The newly-created book's publisher has an address containing a country and postal code
+* The newly-created book's publisher has an address containing a known state code

 A typical implementation of a Ginkgo Golang test might look like this: